LorenvXn/Write-Cassandra-data-into-Kafka---Perl-and-Python/README.md

 ```

-5) Run perl script <b>producer.pl</b> for collecting data from Cassandra and writing into consumer.
+5) Run perl script <b>producer.pl</b> for collecting data from Cassandra (through a python script) and writing it into consumer.

 The output in consumer will be: